PICTOMED

 Welcome to pictomed

 PICTOMED enables healthcare providers and patients who do not share a common language to communicate with ease, simply by pointing to pictures.
-We provide around 300 illustrations of medical symptoms.
+We provide over 300 illustrations of medical symptoms.

 PICTOMED’s visual communication tool has been mainly developed to help marginalised patients with language barriers due to migration background to get medical attention.